froemero/Common_Neural_Choice_Signals_emerge_artifactually/analyses/readme.md

 1) analyze: s- & r-locked data, where r has rt-median split
 2) export betas for visualization (Pz)

-scripts live on the top folder level and exports are in the respective folders for reanalyses.
+Unfold scripts live on the top folder level and data preparation scripts and exports are in the respective folders for reanalyses.

 Note that Froemer, Maier and Abdel Rahman 2018 was reanalyzed in Matlab.
 All these scripts are in the Folder Froemer2018.